Shorter articles

 The Washington Post

 From Sept.
 2013-Dec.
 2016 I was running the longform journalism product for Participant Media and produced only features.
+The site has since been taken down; message me through the contact form and I can send some to you.

 2013-2016